bloominstituteoftechnology/node-db2-guided-solution/README-lesson-plan.md

 ## Introduce Module Challenge

 Introduce the project for the afternoon.
-If they are done early, encourage them to study tomorrow's content and follow the tutorials on TK.
+If they are done early, encourage them to study tomorrow's content and follow the tutorials on Canvas.

 ## Introduce Database Mangement Systems